How to manage hair loss due to stress?

 💚 Effective solutions :

-• Targeted dietary supplements (such as the Hair Mass Program or Pro-Collagen Hair 360°) to restore micronutrient reserves, strengthen the fiber, and stimulate growth.
+• Targeted dietary supplements (such as the Hair Mass Program or the Pro-Collagen Hair 360°) to restore micronutrient reserves, strengthen the fiber, and stimulate growth.

 • Stress management practices: heart coherence, gentle yoga, adaptogens, emotional support.